Skip to main content

 Multi-State Filing

 Filing in multiple states due to casino visits or out-of-state sportsbook activity?
-We handle the allocation of gambling income across jurisdictions and claim proper credits to avoid double taxation.
+Multi-state filing involves allocating gambling income across jurisdictions and claiming proper credits to avoid double taxation.

 Audit Representation

-If the IRS or NJ Division of Taxation questions your gambling income or loss deductions, we provide full representation.
-We handle correspondence, documentation requests, and in-person audit appearances.
+If the IRS or NJ Division of Taxation questions your gambling income or loss deductions, audit representation covers correspondence, documentation requests, and in-person audit appearances.

 Year-Round Advisory